ekaggata/ResetMstsLicensing/README.md

 # ResetMstsLicensing
 A simple Tetminal Services licensing registry keys reset tool

+## Legal disclaimer
+This tool automates a well-known thing that can be easily done manually yet the thing is non necessarily legal to do for everybody who might want to.
+Make sure that's legitimate in your case or don't use this tool.
+You must check your Windows / Terminal Services license, complying to it is a legal responsibility of yours.

 ## Binary downloads
 A pre-built [ResetMstsLicensing.exe](/ResetMstsLicensing/bin/Release/ResetMstsLicensing.exe?raw=true) file is available for download in /ResetMstsLicensing/bin/Release, you can download and start using it straight away, no actual need to build it yourself from the source code.